Talk it Out First: What You Need to Discuss With Your Spouse Before Buying Term Life Insurance

 Discuss when and for how long your children will go to college or some other institution of higher learning.
 Also consider whether they’ll attend a public or private university, and whether they’ll live on campus, in apartments, or at home.
 Can you realistically expect scholarships, grants, or loans to help offset the costs?
 Do you have a 529 account set up for them to help with their educational expenses?

-All of that will affect the amount of money needed to sustain them as they further their education.
+All of that will affect the amount of money needed to sustain them as they further their education, and is one reason to review your life insurance policy.

 Out of curiosity, I used CNN Money’s online college cost calculator to see what the going rate would be to send my daughter to the university I attended.
 The current total annual cost (excluding grants and scholarships) for in-state tuition, fees, and room and board is $24,587 per year.
 That’s nearly $100,000 over a four-year span.